 Proton Pass third-party audits

-The last audit of the software was done by Cure53 in 2023.
+The last audit of the software was conducted by Cure53 in 2023.
 We read through the report, and the overall reception was positive.
 Cure53 did note some areas for improvement, but without an additional security audit, we can’t be sure they were corrected.

 Is Proton Pass safe to use?

-Yes, Proton Pass is part of the larger Proton Security family, a software company we have found to be secure and worthwhile.
+Proton Pass is part of the larger Proton Security family, a software company we have found to be secure and worthwhile.
 Proton VPN is one of the highest-rated VPNs we’ve tested.
 Proton Pass adheres to the same standards, and we feel confident recommending it.
-While no software is infallible, Proton Pass clearly operates at an ethical level and produces high-quality software.

 Two-factor authentication